Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 The fact that we just hit the highest stock market ever recorded in the month of August, which is correlated with higher PPI.

-I'm just pointing out that's why PPI went up.
+That's why PPI went up.

-You can claim the highest stock market is impressive, but you know what's impressive to me?
+No, no, you can claim the highest stock market is impressive, but you know what's impressive to me?

-Trump took office and crashed the stock market on liberation day, and it didn't recover until he reversed the tariffs.
+Trump took office and crashed the stock market on Liberation Day, and it didn't recover until he reversed the tariffs.

-So the only reason the market is.
+So the only reason the market is up-He didn't reverse the tariffs.

-He did reverse the tariffs.
+He didn't reverse the tariffs.

 You just said the tariffs are being implemented right now.

-He put a 90 day capricious and put a damage pause.
+He put a 90 days.

 Let me finish.